-Clean and healthy, this rich, earthy Mushroom Lentil Adzuki Bean Soup is chock full of veggies and legumes.
+Clean and healthy, this rich, earthy Mushroom Lentil Adzuki Bean Soup is chock full of veggies and protein-rich legumes.
+It’s a hearty, delicious soup that makes it easy to stick to your healthy eating goals.
+Naturally vegan – no unfamiliar substitutions necessary.
+(Updated 10/20/2019 – now with video!)

-Even though December was really mild on the temperature front (yay!), I’ve been doin’ soups like nobody’s b’ness.
+Even though December was really mild on the temperature front (yay!), I’ve been cookin’ up soups like nobody’s b’ness.
 Soups are just the best winter comfort food, whether it’s 50° or 15° outside (like it is right now, booo).

 Mushroom Lentil Adzuki Bean Soup

 - 1/3 cup adzuki beans, soaked in water for 3-4 hours, drained

 - 2 cups vegetable stock, low sodium or homemade

 - 12 ounces mushrooms, sliced (use a mix - creminis, white buttons, portobellos)

 - 1 cup mushroom broth (see instructions)

 - 1/2 tablespoon tomato paste

 - kosher salt